 Sarah: I don't like Austrian food actually, I have to say.
 It's quite heavy.
 It's very heavy.
-A lot of sausages, a lot of meats.
-They're very much into their meats, but they also have a lot of Italian food because of course their on the border, so they have a lot of influence from other cultures, so they like curry , and Italian food as well, it's very, very big.
+A lot of sausages, a lot of meat.
+They're very much into their meat but they also have a lot of Italian food because of course, they're on the border.
+So they have a lot of influence from other cultures, so they like curry and Italian food as well.
+It's very, very big.

 Todd: And what's the landscape like in Vienna?

 Sarah: The landscape is beautiful.
 That is one of the main reasons why I went there.
 It's very mountainous and the Tirol which is very beautiful.

 Sarah: The Tirol.
 It's like.. it's just a long journey through the mountains that you go through.
 It's called the Tirol.

 Todd: Did you go hiking?

 Sarah: No. I went skiing a few times, not hiking.

 If you ask what something is 'like' you are looking for a description.
 Notice the following: